jdbi/jdbi-docs/_posts/1000-1-1-five_minute_intro.md

 The DBI type is analogous to a JDBC DataSource, and will usually be constructed by passing in a JDBC DataSource.
 There are alternate constructors which take JDBC URL and credentials, and other means.
 From the DBI instance you obtain Handle instances.
 A Handle represents a single connection to the database.
 Handles rely on an underlying JDBC connection object.

 With a handle you may create and execute statements, queries, calls, batches, or prepared batches.
-In the above example we execute a statement to define a table, execute another statement, this time with two positional arguments to insert a value, and finally construct a query, bind a value to a named argument in the query, map the results to a a String, and take the first result which comes back.
+In the above example we execute a statement to define a table, execute another statement, this time with two positional arguments to insert a value, and finally construct a query, bind a value to a named argument in the query, map the results to a String, and take the first result which comes back.

 The named argument facility on statements and queries is provided by JDBI -- it parses out the SQL and uses positional parameters when actually constructing the prepared statements.
 The above example uses the default colon-demarcated parser, but an alternative hash delimited parser is included as well for use with databases which use colons in their grammars, such as [PostgreSQL](http://www.postgresql.org/).